-The GUI wallet has been panned by the community for its lack of user friendliness in the past.
-Its Android version also came out to a torrent of negative reviews, due to a large amount of bugs that greeted its original users.
+The GUI wallet has been panned by the community for its lack of user-friendliness in the past.
+Its Android version also came out to a torrent of negative reviews due to a large number of bugs that greeted its original users.

 Nostalgia light wallet

 Nostalgia light wallet connects to a server, a full node that runs IOTA with PoW enabled.
-It basically functions as a stripped down version of the IOTA GUI, a browser interface which lets users access full nodes, generate addresses and send transactions in a simplified way.
+It basically functions as a stripped-down version of the IOTA GUI, a browser interface that lets users access full nodes, generate addresses and send transactions in a simplified way.
 In order to use nostalgia successfully, you need a working full node to connect to.
 Check out this iotasupport publication for more details about setting your Nostalgia wallet up.

-There was one often mentioned third party product called Nelium, but information from the IOTA discord indicates that they didn’t even want to make their code open source for a potential audit.
+There was one often mentioned a third-party product called Nelium, but information from the IOTA discord indicates that they didn’t even want to make their code open source for a potential audit.

-Another popular third party solution is the Atomic Wallet, a product which lets you store your cryptocurrency and at the same time trade it with the help of atomic swaps on one of the two built-in exchanges (Shapeshift and Changelly).
-This wallet lists IOTA storing/trading as “Coming soon”.
+Another popular third-party solution is the Atomic Wallet, a product which lets you store your cryptocurrency and at the same time trade it with the help of atomic swaps on one of the two built-in exchanges (Shapeshiftand Changelly).
+This crypto wallet lists IOTA storing/trading as “Coming soon”.

-There are a couple of third party wallets but the IOTA foundation has rejected any requests to become officially associated to one of them, citing issues with auditing third party code and potential liability issues that come with such associations.
+There are a couple of third-party wallets, but the IOTA foundation has rejected any requests to become officially associated with one of them, citing issues with auditing third-party code and potential liability issues that come with such associations.